plsmr1/plsmr1.github.io/content/posts/url-shortening-service.md

 ## 5. Database Design

-> :bulb: Defining the DB schema in the early stages of the interview would help to understand the data
+> Defining the DB schema in the early stages of the interview would help to understand the data
->
 > flow among various components and later would guide towards data partitioning.

 A few observations about the nature of the data we will store:

 1. We need to store billions of records.
-1. Each object we store is small (less than 1K).
+2. Each object we store is small (less than 1K).
-1. There are no relationships between records---other than storing which user created a URL.
+3. There are no relationships between records---other than storing which user created a URL.
-1. Our service is read-heavy.
+4. Our service is read-heavy.

 #### Database Schema: